declangao/WordpressReader/README.md

 3. Switch to OkHttp

 ## Known Issues
 Wrapping WebView with a NestedScrollView caused some strange problems.
-All known issues have been fixed.
+All known issues have been resolved.

 Feel free to raise an issue if you find any.